makerdao/mips/MIP84/MIP84.md

 MIP84c6 subproposals must use the template located at [MIP84c6-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP84/MIP84c6-Subproposal-Template.md).

-### MIP84c7: Dss-kiln parameters
+### MIP84c7: DssKiln parameters

-Any Dai available in the Pause Proxy, whether from POVEDC or Starting Collateral, is used to accumulate Lido Staked ETH, and later EtherDai, using a dss-kiln implementation sourcing liquidity from a liquid DEX.
-After the launch of Elixir, the dss-kiln target will be the Elixir balancer pool.
+Any Dai available in the Pause Proxy, whether from POVEDC or Starting Collateral, is used to accumulate Lido Staked ETH, and later EtherDai, using a DssKiln implementation sourcing liquidity from a liquid DEX.
+After the launch of Elixir, the DssKiln target will be the Elixir balancer pool.

 * `sell`: Dai
 * `buy`: stETH
 * `hop`: 20 minutes
 * `lot`: 7000

-### MIP84c8: Modify the Dss-kiln parameters
+### MIP84c8: Modify the DssKiln parameters

-This component enables a Subproposal Process to modify the Dss-kiln parameters as defined in MIP84c7.
+This component enables a Subproposal Process to modify the DssKiln parameters as defined in MIP84c7.

 #### Subproposal Parameters and Template